digital-futures-academy/taster-tic-tac-toe/README.md

 HTML uses elements to provide structure.
 These are usually defined by **tags** that come in pairs (there are some exceptions to this rule though!).
 The structure can be annotated by adding **attributes** to the opening tag of a pair.
 Common attributes are `id` and `class`.
 These are often used to help style the elements.

-You will have 10 minutes to complete this with your pair partner.
+We recommend around 5 minutes to complete this activity.

 ### Working in the HTML Tab...